championswimmer/kernel-tools/README.md

 ####Android Boot Image modifier package
 	sudo apt-get install abootimg

-####Install Wine
-12May'12 : As of now required only by "ftf creation" area of kitchen (only Xperia)

-	sudo apt-get install wine
 **********
 ### 1. Unpacking kernel contents from ftf
 (required for Xperia series of smartphones only)